Chia-Network/chialisp-web/docs/ref/clvm.md

 If the item is an atom, the atom is looked up as a Treearg.

-If the item to be evaluated is a list, all of the parameters are evaluated and then the evaluatted parameters are passed to the function
+If the item to be evaluated is a list, all of the parameters are evaluated and then the evaluated parameters are passed to the function

 All arguments of a function are evaluated before being passed to that function.

 ## Types

 The two types of CLVM Object are *cons pair* and *atom*.
 They can be distinguished by the **listp** opcode.
 Atoms in the CLVM language do not carry other type information.
-However, similarly to the machine code instructions for a CPU, functions interpret atoms in specific predictible ways.
+However, similarly to the machine code instructions for a CPU, functions interpret atoms in specific predictable ways.
 Thus, each function imposes a type for each of its arguments.

 The value of an atom - its length, and the values of its bytes - are always well defined and unambiguous.
 Because atoms have no type information, the meaning of an atom is determined when a function is applied to it.
 In the following example, an atom that was read in as a string is treated as an integer.